Philanthropic Financial Planning

 A. Goal setting: Start by envisioning what you want to achieve with your philanthropy.
 It could be supporting education initiatives or fighting hunger.
 Set clear, achievable goals to guide your giving journey.

-B. Financial assessment: Take a good look at your finances.
+B. Financial assessment: Take a good look at your finances plan.
 How much can you comfortably give without compromising your financial security?
 Understanding your financial picture helps you determine the scope of your philanthropy.

 C. Tax planning: Let’s talk taxes.
 There are innovative ways to give, which also comes with tax benefits.
 Explore options like donating appreciated assets or setting up trusts to maximize your impact while minimizing your tax bill.